 The Society had long promoted the idea of a National Lighthouse Museum.
-In 1998 the Society participated in a national steering committee to see if there was enough interest in the lighthouse community for such a museum and, if so, to determine a proper site to build it (see the accompanying article on lighthouse preservation milestones).
+In 1998 the Society participated in a national steering committee to see if there was enough interest in the lighthouse community for such a museum and, if so, to determine a proper site to build it.

 In 2000 the Society attended an International Lighthouse Conference held in Nova Scotia and made a number of presentations while there.
 Later that same year the Society was one of four partners working with Congress in the development of the National Historic Lighthouse Preservation Act of 2000.
 Society leaders and members would attend and present at many other national conferences through the years, including events in St. Augustine, Washington, Norfolk, San Diego, Baltimore, Boston, and Wilmington, North Carolina.

 LV 605 RESTORATION

 Finally, in June of 2002, after 14 long and arduous years, the Society’s lightship LV 605 was fully restored and opened to the public at a cost of nearly a million dollars in grants and volunteer labor.